adam2392/eegio/README.md

 For an easy-to-use API interfacing with EEG data in EDF, or FIF format.

-This module stores the code for IO of EEG data for human patients, and pipelining code to convert clinical center data (i.e. time series eeg, neuroimaging, clinical metadata) into a developer-friendly dataset that is also invertible and debug-friendly.
+This module stores the code for IO of EEG data for human patients, and pipelining code to convert clinical center data (i.e. time series eeg, clinical metadata) into a developer-friendly dataset that is also invertible and debug-friendly.

 ## Dev Process - TODO

 - [ ] Add documentation
 - [ ] Create fully-functional tests
+- [ ] Add support for adding structural context via neuroimaging processed data (e.g. FreeSurfer)

+# Installation Guide
+EEGio is intended to be a lightweight wrapper for easily analyzing large batches of patients with EEG data. eegio relies on the following libraries to work:

+    numpy
+    scipy
+    scikit-learn
+    seaborn
+    pandas
+    mne
+    pyedflib

+Setup virtual environment via Conda inside your Unix-friendly terminal (aka Mac, or Linux) is recommended (see https://docs.anaconda.com/anaconda/install/):

+    conda create -n eegio # creates conda env conda activate eegio  # activates the environment conda config --add channels conda-forge # add extra channels necessary conda install numpy pandas mne scikit-learn scipy seaborn matplotlib pyedflib

+## Install from Github (Mainly for developing)
+To install, run this command inside your virtual environment:

+    pip install -e git+https://github.com/adam2392/eegio#egg=eegio

 ## Intended Users / Usage